michelle-miller/virtual-agent/tutorial.md

 ## Step 4: Testing custom capabilities
 {: #tutless4}

-By completing this step, you will learn more about the capabilities that were created when you linked the Car Dashboard Tutorial workspace to the agent, and added the intents from the workspace as custom capabilities.
+By completing this step, you will learn more about the capabilities that were created when you linked the Car Dashboard Tutorial workspace to the agent and added the intents from the workspace as custom capabilities.

 ### About this task